SPQRTeam/BHumanCodeWithSPQRBallPerceptor/README.md

   * lib32z1-dev
   * libjpeg-turbo8-dev

-* On Ubuntu 16.04 it is possible to execute:
+* To install the above dependencies on Ubuntu 16.04 use the following command:
 `sudo apt−get install cmake libgtk2.0−dev pkg−config libavcodec−dev libavformat−dev libswscale−dev libjpeg8
 libjpeg-turbo8−dbg lib32z1−dev libjpeg−turbo8−dev`

-* Then, it is necessary to install *Opencv 2.4*
+2. Install *Opencv 2.4*

-* By following the B-Human code release documentation it is possible to conclude the code installation.
+3. By following the B-Human code release documentation it is possible to conclude the code installation.

-* To improve the detection and to not discard far away balls it is necessary to calibrate the Nao’s camera matrix and joints.
+IMPORTANT: To improve the detection and to not discard far away balls it is necessary to calibrate the NAO's camera matrix and joints.

 ### Results